-Because it can affect any organ, or multiple organs at the same time, sarcoidosis take on different forms.
-The condition manifests itself in some people as a one-time episode, with inflammation resolving itself; it others it may come and go episodically; or it can be a chronic and ongoing problem.
-The chronic form of the disease is the most serious, the most likely to damage organs and become resistant to treatment.
+Because it can affect any organ, or multiple organs at the same time, sarcoidosis takes on different forms.
+In some people, the condition manifests itself as a one-time episode, with inflammation resolving by itself while in others, it may come and go episodically.
+In others yet, sarcoidosis can be a chronic and ongoing problem.
+The chronic form of the disease is the most serious and the most likely to damage organs and become resistant to treatment.

 What causes sarcoidosis?

 The exact cause of sarcoidosis is unknown.
 Some cases are thought to be triggered by an allergic reaction, an infection, or exposure to chemicals in an otherwise healthy person.
-That person’s immune system, in reacting to the infection or allergen, begins to inexplicably attack tissues.
+That person’s immune system, in reacting to the infection or allergen, begins to inexplicably attack the body’s own tissues and organs.
 This reaction can run its course, or develop into a chronic condition.

 What are the symptoms of sarcoidosis?

-Different forms of sarcoidosis, however, have a few symptoms in common.
-These shared symptoms can include fever, enlarged lymph nodes, swollen and painful joints (as in arthritis), and pressure-sensitive red bumps on the skin called erythema nodosum.
+Different types of sarcoidosis, however, have a few symptoms in common.
+These shared symptoms can include fever, enlarged lymph nodes, swollen and painful joints (as in the case of arthritis), and pressure-sensitive red bumps on the skin called erythema nodosum.

-Sarcoidosis most often affects the lungs, and is known as pulmonary sarcoidosis.
+Sarcoidosis most often affects the lungs, when it is known as pulmonary sarcoidosis.
 Individuals with this kind of sarcoidosis typically also experience fatigue, shortness of breath, chest pain, feelings of congestion, and wheezing or abnormal breathing.

 People with chronic sarcoidosis are more likely to have organ damage, with a possibility of permanent damage to, say, the lungs or the heart, and severe and lasting disease symptoms.
-An estimated 10 to 15 percent of all sarcoidosis patients will developed an advanced and chronic, life-altering form of this disease.
+An estimated 10 to 15 percent of all sarcoidosis patients will develop an advanced and chronic, life-altering form of the disease.

 How is sarcoidosis diagnosed?

 Symptoms of sarcoidosis may be present but mild and unrecognized for months or years before diagnosis.
-In most cases, sarcoidosis is not known until a person experiences severe enough symptoms to consult a doctor.
-Even then, because its symptoms mimic other conditions, proper identification can take time.
+In most cases, sarcoidosis is not diagnosed until a person experiences severe enough symptoms to consult a doctor.
+Even then, because symptoms mimic that of other conditions, a definite diagnosis can take time.
 People with chronic sarcoidosis often have severe symptoms, and so are more likely to be correctly diagnosed and given necessary treatment.

 Routine blood and lung function tests may be used to diagnose sarcoidosis.
-The low calcium levels that some sarcoidosis patients experience can be easily detected in a blood test, and these test can also show how well the liver and kidneys are working.
+The low calcium levels that some sarcoidosis patients experience can be easily detected in a blood test.
+These tests can also show how well the liver and kidneys are working.
 Basic exams, like eye examinations, may also be requested.

 If a patient complains of shortness of breath or a chronic cough, a chest X-ray may be performed.
 In sarcoidosis, the X-ray will show the distinctive granulomas as dark spots on the lungs.
 Nearby lymph nodes may also be unusually enlarged.
 If doctors suspect other organs to be affected by sarcoidosis, they may examine and request a scan of those organs.
 A lung biopsy may be performed to confirm suspected pulmonary sarcoidosis.